 Or use colorful tissue paper for the lovely green, like I did when I made my own bullfrog.
 Hang him directly on the wall, or use a wooden plaque for that faux trophy mount look.

 Watch the videos below to see how you can make a big green froggy wall sculpture of your own:

-You can hang your giant bullfrog directly on the wall, or attach him to a wooden plaque first, as shown above.
-This is a fairly easy project, but kids will need help cutting out the pattern pieces and putting them together.
+You can hang your giant bullfrog directly on the wall, or attach him to a wooden for a silly ‘faux trophy mount.’

 To make this sculpture you will need:

 - A printer

 - Peel N’ Stick Clear Laminate Adhesive Shelf Liner*

 - 1 1/2″ Styrofoam balls for the eyes.

 - Aluminum foil, shredded paper or foam packing peanuts for stuffing inside the patterns to support them while you add the paper mache.